n0x1/Cardtrick/README.md

 # About:

 You find yourself trapped in a mysterious manor, where the only way to escape is by defeating opponents in a series of magical card games.
 But as you battle, you discover a crucial loophole: you can not only play cards, but you can throw them!
 Throwing deals a stronger effect, but it is removed for the battle and may not be recovered.
-Strategically play, throw, and interact with the environment to outwit your opponents and find your way to freedom.
+Strategically play, throw, and find more loopholes within the environment to outwit your opponents and find your way to freedom.
 Otherwise, you may loop around the manor forever...

 # Controls:
 Left/A/W: Cycle left through enemies